Costume Contest Rules

 5) A reference photo of your character or characters is required in order to compete and participate in pre-judging.
 Reference photos will be checked at the front door and presented to the judges before you enter the room.
 If you do not bring a reference photo of your character(s) you will not be able to compete in this contest.
 Reference photos can be printed out or on an electronic device.
 It is crucial to have these photos so the judges can see your likeness to the character(s).
 Reference photos will be returned to you at the end of the contest if you wish.

 6) In order to compete in this contest you must attend pre-judging.
-Pre-judging will be held on Saturday from 3:00pm until 4:00pm.
-The contest will be held on the same day from 5:00pm until 6:00pm on the main events stage.
+Pre-judging will be held earlier in the day on which the contest takes place.
+Check the schedule for the time and room where pre-judging will take place.
 If you fail to show up for your pre-judging time you will be disqualified from being able to compete in the contest.

-7) You must be a registered attendee, vendor, artist, or staff member to compete in the Tiger Con Costume Contest.
+7) You must be a registered attendee, vendor, artist, volunteer, panelist, or staff member to compete in the Tiger Con Costume Contest.

 8) Novice category is strictly for those who have never won an award at any other contest.
-If you have won previously, you must enter Artisan/Master category.
+If you have won previously, you must enter Journeyman/Master category.

 9) Skits: Please indicate on your application form whether you will be performing a skit and if you will need any special equipment.
 Please note that we will only have one microphone available.
 If you need multiple characters to have lines, you should pre-record the dialogue and provide the recorded audio for lip synch.
 Music and audio tracks must be provided by the contestant.